 Parameters

-In the following query, the OPT_PARAM hint is used to enable the IN optimization for the current query by setting the enable_in_range_optimization parameter.
+The following example uses the OPT_PARAM Hint to enable the IN optimization for the current query by specifying the enable_in_range_optimization value.

 SELECT /*+ opt_param('enable_in_range_optimization', 'true') */ *